BT lines up O2 and EE in quest for British telecoms supremacy

 "All discussions are at a highly preliminary stage and there can be no certainty that any transaction will occur," BT said.

-Telefonica has said that O2 remains core to its business but it has not ruled out asset sales to meet a target to reduce debt to less than 43 billion euros (34 billion pounds) by year-end.
+Telefonica has said that O2 remains core to its business but it has not ruled out asset sales to meet a target to reduce debt to less than 43 billion euros ($54 billion) by year-end.

 A deal would bring O2 back into the BT fold, having been spun off from the former British telecoms monopoly in 2001 and then bought by Telefonica eight years ago.